gridlang/grid/docs/src/scope.md

 # Scope

-Grid operates similarly to most modern languages when it comes to the concept of *scope*.
+Grid operates similarly to most modern languages when it comes to the concept of ***scope***.

-- The topmost scope is the *global* scope; objects here are visible from other modules
+- The topmost scope is the module scope; ***functions*** here are visible from other modules
 - Blocks are delineated with braces `{}`, and can be nested
 - Each block defines a scope, which confines variables and functions within that scope

+However, there are some key differences:

-- Outer scopes are directly accessible from inner scopes
+- Variables in outer scopes are not accessible from inner scopes

-Assigning to a variable from an outer scope moves the value into that scope the same as assigning within the same scope.
+- Variables can be passed into function scopes as arguments, or operator scopes as captures

+The key concept here is that scopes are pure, they cannot have side-effects, because they cannot directly access variables from other scopes, and variables passed into them are pass-by-value.

 ## Blocks